 We use pine straw, grass clippings, and leaves.
 We would use straw, but don’t have it readily available.
 We also use cover crops for helping with the mulch.

 A lesson we learned the hard way, of course, is that it is best to weed the area before you mulch.
 We put down a thick layer of mulch only to have too many weeds come up through it.
-So, while it’s not necessary, it is easier to take a little precaution.
-I’m still known to skip this step…So I guess at least “I” didn’t learn the lesson.
+So, while it’s unnecessary, taking a little precaution is easier.

 Most experts say 2-3 inches of mulch is sufficient.
 I, however, am in the Ruth Stout circle who believes more is better, at least when it comes to mulch.
 We lay a minimum of 3″ and go up to 6-8″ depending on time and season.